Best Boots Overall

 From the first time we wore the Bogs North Hampton

 , we knew it would be a contender for our Editors' Choice Award.
 This rain boot is incredibly comfortable thanks to its cushy footbed, supportive insole, and wide (but not sloppy) fit.
-It offers fully waterproof protection from puddles, rain, and even snow, and it looks good doing it.
-We liked the combination of the patterned neoprene upper, which provides great mobility, and the glossy rubber toe box.
-Although this boot didn't earn top marks in traction, we like that it provides a bit of warmth — enough to keep your feet warm when the temps start to dip below freezing, but not so much warmth that you're too uncomfortable to wear this boot during a 60F rainstorm.
+It offers full waterproof protection from puddles, rain, and even snow, and it looks good doing it.
+We liked the combination of the patterned neoprene upper, which provides excellent mobility, and the glossy rubber toe box.
+Although this boot didn't earn top marks in traction, we like that it offers a bit of warmth — enough to keep your feet warm when the temps start to dip below freezing, but not so much warmth that you're too uncomfortable to wear this boot during a 60F rainstorm.
 Again and again, this boot was our lead tester's top choice for quick trips to walk the dog and head to the laundry room.
 It's easy to slip on and off, yet comfortable enough to wear all day long.
 Plus, at just $100, it's a great deal!

 Best Bang for the Buck

 Basic yet sufficient